A-Soltani255/Kubespray/README.md

 ## What this project is

-This is a **real-world scenario** written as a step-by-step document, not just a minimal quick-start.
+This is a **real-world scenario**, written as a step-by-step document – not just a minimal quick-start.

 The runbook shows how to:

 - Install and prepare Linux nodes for a multi-node Kubernetes cluster
 - Design and deploy a **highly available control plane**
-- Work in an **air-gapped / restricted network**
+- Work in an **air-gapped / offline / restricted network**
 - Build and use:
   - Local OS package repositories
   - A private container registry